-Your biggest expense, though, is probably your workforce.
-As the saying goes, you get what you pay for, and that’s definitely true for creative services, tech support, and marketing expertise.
-Your in-house team provides the core services, and you may have a collection of freelancers and/or interns you lean on for support.
+Your most considerable expense is typically your workforce.
+As the saying goes, you get what you pay for, and that’s true for creative services, tech support, and marketing expertise.
+Your in-house team provides core services; then, you may have a collection of freelancers and interns you lean on for additional support.

-But what happens if your agency takes on a project so big that your regular team is forced to work overtime — or pull themselves away from other tasks?
-Or if you need to juggle internal initiative (e.g. a rebranding or major stakeholder presentation) with client work?
+Think about this, what happens if your agency takes on a project so big that your regular team is forced to work overtime — or pull themselves away from other tasks?
+What if you need to juggle internal initiative (e.g., a rebranding or major stakeholder presentation) with client work?
 Or if someone goes on parental leave and you find yourself squeezed for resources?

 If you find contractors through professional networks such as LinkedIn or via personal referrals, you’ll probably find more qualified people.
 However, these are typically specialists who charge a premium for their services.
-They often run their own businesses, so you would actually be their client.
-Under emerging labor regulations, these arrangements are best for hiring consultants or creatives who provide a service outside your business’s purview, e.g. hiring a web designer if your agency does not provide web design.
+They often run their businesses privately.
+Therefore, you would be their client.
+Under emerging labor regulations, these arrangements are best for hiring consultants or creatives who provide a service outside your business’s purview, e.g., hiring a web designer if your agency does not offer web design.
 In other words, it’s often cost-prohibitive to outsource this way.

 It’s like the Netflix of creative services.
 Many agencies find that they spend up to 73% less on outsourcing when they use a subscription-based creative workforce.

-Ultimately, boosting your agency’s profitability comes down to streamlining your workflow and hiring the best people in a sustainable way — and let the bots do the rest!
+Ultimately, boosting your agency’s profitability comes down to streamlining your workflow and sustainably hiring the best people — and let the bots do the rest!
 Running on a shoestring budget often isn’t feasible, but you can dramatically reduce your expenses and enjoy better profitability with these tweaks to your technology and team structure.